-Adapted from a presentation by Andrea Page, FAHP, CFRE, Executive Director, Stratford General Hospital Foundation and Michael Logue, Senior Vice President, KCI (Ketchum Canada, Inc.) at the 2018 AHP Convene Canada conference in Ottawa, ON.
+Adapted from a presentation by Andrea Page, FAHP, CFRE, Executive Director, Stratford General Hospital Foundation and Michael Logue, Senior Vice President, KCI (Ketchum Canada, Inc.).

-A fundraising campaign is a major event in the life of a hospital or other health care organization.
-Whether you’re preparing for a campaign or envision one on the horizon, make sure you avoid these four pitfalls that can hamper your efforts and reduce your results.
+A fundraising campaign is a major event in the life of a hospital or other healthcare organization.
+Whether you’re preparing for a campaign or envision one on the horizon, make sure you avoid these four pitfalls that can hamper your efforts and

 2. Not Engaging the Hospital CEO

 Patients and the community in general have connections and affinity for your hospital, but the foundation likely does not have such high visibility and probably does not generate the same passion.
 Positioning the foundation as the vehicle for donors’

 generosity while ceding the spotlight to the hospital will likely create the best returns.
 Therefore, the hospital CEO should be a visible, involved part of the campaign.

 During Stratford General Hospital Foundation’s campaign, Executive Director Andrea Page made sure to create ways for the community and staff to have access to the CEO, including regular “Coffee with the CEO” sessions.
 These conversations

 and other early successes orchestrated by the foundation allowed the CEO to feel comfortable and excited about participating in the campaign.

 In some cases, your CEO may not be the best person to use as the face of the campaign, particularly if they are controversial or non-charismatic.
 If this is the case for your organization, ask whether there is a particular physician lead, member of senior